 - Evenly distribute into cake pans and bake 25-30 minutes, until toothpick inserted in the center comes out clean.

 - Cool cake thoroughly before frosting.

 How to Store Red Velvet CakeTo store.
 You’ll need to store this cake in the refrigerator due to the frosting used.
 The cake will store well for up to 5 days.
 To freeze.
 Wrap each cooled cake layer with plastic wrap and store in the freezer up to 3 months.
 To serve, thaw and frost the cake and serve as normal.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 This cake will be a favorite on your holiday dessert buffet, next birthday celebration, or family dinner.

-This recipe was originally published on November 7, 2010, republished December 1, 2014.
+This recipe was originally published on November 7, 2010.